 b.
-Downloading CGR Audit into Tools
+Downloading CGR Audit

-The NCTools application allows accountability directors/testing coordinators to print and view a report by downloading the CGRAUDIT###.xlsx files from the secure shell server to a local computer and into the NCTools SQL database.
+The NCTools application allows accountability directors/testing coordinators to download the CGRAUDIT###.xlsx files from the secure shell server to a local computer.

 If not using the NCTOOLS application, use directions above to complete the process manually.
 Both LEA level and school level CGRAUDIT files are created and prepopulated.
 This is done to allow an LEA to review files at the LEA level or school level.
-The file locations on the secure shell are
+The file locations on the secure shell are:

-2023 > CGR > CGRAUDIT###.xlsx (LEA level file) or 2023 > CGR > CGRAUDIT#####.xlsx (School level files)
+2024 > CGR > CGRAUDIT###.xlsx (LEA level file) or 2024 > CGR > CGRAUDIT#####.xlsx (School level files)